sxuh4il/sxuh4il/README.md

 - 💞️ I’m looking to collaborate on data science projects, especially in predictive analytics.
 - 📫 How to reach me LinkedIn: Souhail Bouri
 - 😄 Pronouns: He
-- ⚡ Fun fact: I love solving puzzles and am a big fan of sci-fi movies!
+- ⚡ Fun fact: I love solving puzzles, playing chess and am a big fan of sci-fi movies!

 <!---
 sxuh4il/sxuh4il is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.